shreyas-makes/dftree/README.md

 `dftree` is an npm package that generates a visual representation of a directory structure using Unicode box-drawing characters.

+# Installation

+`npm install -g dftree` to install this package globally using npm

+To add using bun,

+`bun add -g dftree` to install this package globally using bun

 It generates detailed tree diagrams using UNICODE characters in this specific format:

 ```